The ‘Tiger King’ industrial complex is everything that’s wrong with Hollywood in 2020

 After catching lightning in a bottle, you’re not supposed to stand around in the exact same spot with the exact same bottle and just hope it happens again.

-Unfortunately, that seems to be the prevailing mindset of the entertainment industry in recent years, and in the aftermath of Tiger King, studios are sticking to the script.
+Unfortunately, that seems to be the prevailing mindset of the entertainment industry in recent years, and in the aftermath of Tiger King‘s roaring success, studios are sticking to the script.

 Directors Eric Goode and Rebecca Chaiklin found themselves in the right place at the right time over five years ago, when conservationist Goode visited an animal dealer in South Florida and caught a glimpse of a newly purchased snow leopard in the back of a van.
-He traced the big cat’s origin back to the now-infamous Joe Exotic and found all the elements of a twisty tale waiting to be told.
+He traced the big cat’s origins back to the now-infamous Joe Exotic and found all the elements of a twisty tale waiting to be told.

 Cut to March 2020, and the highly quotable Netflix docuseries Tiger King chewed up 34 million views in just its first 10 days, handily becoming the most talked-about show of the quarantine.

-With such a hot hit on their hands, Goode and Chaiklin could have probably pushed through just about any follow-up project.
-On Monday, however, the pair announced their next show for Netflix is going to be . . . more Tiger King, this time focusing on the infamous mauling of retired Las Vegas act Siegfried & Roy’s Roy Horn during a 2003 performance.
+With such a huge hit on their hands, Goode and Chaiklin could have probably pushed through just about any follow-up project.
+On Monday, however, the pair announced their next show for Netflix is going to be . . . more Tiger King, this time focused on the infamous mauling of retired Las Vegas act Siegfried & Roy’s Roy Horn during a 2003 performance.

 At least they’re pursuing a new angle, even if it is the same subject matter and the same title.
 The same can’t be said for all the dollar sign-eyed scavengers currently picking the remaining meat off of Tiger King’s carcass.
-Indeed, what is happening after the show’s success is a case study in just about everything that’s wrong with Hollywood.
+Indeed, the gold rush to mine more content out of this series embodies just about everything that’s wrong with Hollywood.

 The Tiger King and I — a Tiger King after show hosted by Joel McHale and featuring brand new interviews with John Reinke, Joshua Dial, John Finlay, Saff, Erik Cowie, Rick Kirkman, and Jeff and Lauren Lowe — will premiere April 12 pic.twitter.com/8fbbNdaiDA